-- (a) Non-residential development: - (i) Provision of a new 6FE secondary school, with 6th form (8.03ha); - (ii) Provision of new local shopping and community facilities; and - (iii) Proportionate land and build contributions towards early years, primary, secondary and SEND education plus proportionate contributions for primary healthcare and other necessary off-site community infrastructure. - (b) Approximately 250 new dwellings across circa 7.16ha: - (i) 30% affordable housing in line with Policy DS1; - (ii) 10% bungalows; - (iii) 15% of new homes to be built to M4 (2) standards, and 5% to be built to M4 (3) standards; and - (iv) An appropriate housing mix, in line with Policy DS2. - (c) Open space: new on-site open space will be provided in line with Policy DS24, to include approximately: - (i) 2.37ha of natural and seminatural; - (ii) 1.33ha of amenity green space (including green corridors); - (iii) 0.47ha of parks and gardens;

-- (iv) 0.33ha of play facilities including:
+- (a) Non-residential development: - (i) Provision of a new 6FE secondary school, with 6th form (8.03ha); - (ii) Provision of new local shopping and community facilities; and - (iii) Proportionate land and build contributions towards early years, primary, secondary and SEND education plus proportionate contributions for primary healthcare and other necessary off-site community infrastructure. - (b) Approximately 250 new dwellings across circa 7.16ha: - (i) 30% affordable housing in line with Policy DS1; - (ii) 10% bungalows; - (iii) 15% of new homes to be built to M4 (2) standards, and 5% to be built to M4 (3) standards; and - (iv) An appropriate housing mix, in line with Policy DS2. - (c) Open space: new on-site open space will be provided in line with Policy DS24, to include approximately: - (i) 2.37ha of natural and seminatural; - (ii) 1.33ha of amenity green space (including green corridors); - (iii) 0.47ha of parks and gardens; - (iv) 0.33ha of play facilities including:

-- 0.15ha of fixed play areas with LAP and LEAP facilities; and

-- (2) 0.18ha of NEAPs and destination play facilities.

-- (v) 0.52ha of outdoor sports; and

-- (v) 9 allotment plots (0.22ha).
+- (1) 0.15ha of fixed play areas with LAP and LEAP facilities; and - (2) 0.18ha of NEAPs and destination play facilities. - (v) 0.52ha of outdoor sports; and - (v) 9 allotment plots (0.22ha).

 - (a) Through masterplanning, demonstrate a comprehensive approach to development, longterm management and stewardship.
-Consideration should be given for wider community use of the school sports facilities; - (b) Provide a high quality built environment in line with Policy DS6, with an average net density of approximately 35 dph sitewide; - (c) Provide development that relates to the pattern, scale and character of existing development in the surrounding area; - (d) Locate the secondary school and associated facilities to the east of the site.
-The school should be located in a position where it is not dissected by any PRoW; - (e) Locate the community facilities and services to the west of the secondary school; and - (f) Ensure that no residential development is located within flood zones 2 and 3.
+Consideration should be given for wider community use of the school sports facilities; - (b) Provide a high quality built environment in line with Policy DS6, with an average net density of approximately 35 dph sitewide; - (c) Provide development that relates to the pattern, scale and character of existing development in the surrounding area; - (d) Locate the secondary school and associated facilities to the west of the site.
+The school should be located in a position where it is not dissected by any PRoW; - (e) Locate the community facilities and services to the west of the secondary school; and - (f) Ensure that no residential development is located within flood zones 2 and 3. - 3.
+Landscape and green infrastructure The green and blue infrastructure strategy for the site should: - (a) Provide sustainable urban drainage making use of the existing topography and natural features of the site where appropriate;